vglinka/nolog/README.md

 ## Changelog

+- **1.0.10 - 1.0.11** – Minor changes, an example with output redirection has been added.
 - **1.0.1 - 1.0.9** – Small changes in Readme etc.
 - **1.0.0** – Release.
 Completely rewritten.
 - **0.1.1-0.2.3** – Early versions.